-TIGTA continues to audit the efficiency and effectiveness of the IRS's efforts to reduce the Tax Gap32 and improve voluntary tax compliance.
-In the area of partnership compliance, for example, the IRS initiated its Partnership Strategy in July 2012 to improve the partnership audit process in light of the significant increase in partnership filings and complexities associated with auditing partnership returns.
-TIGTA recently completed a review of the partnership audit program and found that the IRS has no effective way to assess the productivity of its partnership audits since many complex partnerships have multiple layers of flow-through entities.33 The IRS uses a decades' old system to track partnership audits that is unable to provide information on the total amount of taxes that are ultimately assessed to the taxable partners as a result of adjustments made to the partnership returns.
+improve the partnership audit process in light of the significant increase in partnership filings and complexities associated with auditing partnership returns.
+TIGTA recently completed a review of the partnership audit program and found that the IRS has no effective way to assess the productivity of its partnership audits since many complex partnerships have multiple layers of flow-through entities.36 In order to track partnership audits, the IRS uses a decade's old system that is unable to provide information on the total amount of taxes that are ultimately assessed to the taxable partners as a result of adjustments made to the partnership returns.
 Therefore, the IRS is unable to assess the full impact of its partnership compliance activities.

 The IRS agrees that this is a significant problem but asserts that a new information technology system is the only means to obtain the necessary information on the productivity of its partnership compliance program.
-Until such time that the IRS decides to make upgrading in its systems a priority, however, TIGTA believes the IRS could make better use of the significant research capacity within the IRS to address this formidable tax compliance challenge.
+Until such time as the IRS upgrades its systems, TIGTA believes the IRS could make better use of the significant research capacity within the IRS to address this formidable tax compliance challenge.
 Although the IRS has requested over \$16 million as part of its FY 2016 budget request to increase the number of agents with specialized experience in auditing large partnerships, it has not taken the steps to improve the tracking of the results of its partnership audits so that it can make the best use of its resources devoted to this area.